 [18:45] How Shoshana Would Have Created Medical Education

 What Shoshana thinks should be changed in the current system is the inclusion of more case-based learning.
-It's helpful in the way that it helps students to remember material better because it's taught in an actual patient setting.
-She feels there is so much of medical school that she never used or have to think about.
+It’s helpful in the way that it helps students to remember material better because it’s taught in an actual patient setting.
+She feels there is so much of medical school that she never used or has had to think about.
 And looking back, she feels it was a waste of time.
 And she believes a lot of people feel this way too.
 She also feels very strongly that medical schools need to teach a little bit on healthcare economics.
 She finished training with very little understanding of the healthcare system.
-People talk about it everyday and how it's a big issue.
+People talk about it everyday and how it’s a big issue.

-And as a physician, Shoshana thinks you should be able to at least very high-level talk about it and think about it critically.
-Unless you've studied that in your undergrad years or are an avid reader of what's happening, it's pretty hard to fully understand that.
+And as a physician, Shoshana thinks you should be able to at least, hold a very high-level talk about it and think about it critically.
+Unless you’ve studied that in your undergrad years or are an avid reader of what’s happening, it’s pretty hard to fully understand that.
 We have such a convoluted, multi-faceted problem of healthcare.
 So it would have been very helpful to have some formal training and how to think about that.